PanagiotisDrakatos/Lightweight_IoT_Crypto_Library/README.md

 <p>A cross Platform Encryption Library which Interact with Many Programming Languages Provides a Lightweight Encryption for all Devices.
 It gives the oportunity in many Companies to Interact with a server wrriten in pure node.js which can  feeds data across  any device or across any pc where supported this Programming Languages(Java,android,UWP,IOS,python)</p>

 # Light_IoT_CryptoDevice
-<p> <b>Light_IoT_CryptoDevice </b>Encryption aims at providing an easy-to-use Cross Platform API which allows an encrypted communication ( multi platform programming languages)over socket which it can be used from every  company or developers want a High level security inside a network  between multiple cross platform devices</p>
+<p> <b>Light_IoT_CryptoDevice </b>Encryption aims at providing an easy-to-use Cross Platform API which allows an encrypted communication ( multi platform programming languages)over socket which it can be used from every  company or developers who want a High level security inside a network  between multiple cross platform devices</p>

 <p>Some of the important characteristics that make Light_IoT_CryptoDevice
 such an attractive option  include the following</p>